 Toothfish:

 For the purpose of this fishery, the target species are Dissostichus mawsoni and Dissostichus eleginoides, defined as Dissostichus spp.
+The Toothfish management areas are defined in Annex VIII.

 The objectives of this section are to:

 ensure collaborative and complementary arrangements are in place for Dissostichus spp. between SIOFA and the Commission for the Conservation of the Antarctic Marine Living Resources (CCAMLR); and